 Frequently Asked Questions

-Any enrolled student at UC Santa Cruz can apply from any department.
+Any enrolled student at UC Santa Cruz can join by permission from any department.

-** If you are not a student but are interested in providing technical advice to a team, email Hacking4Oceans@ucsc.edu letting us now which of the specific problems you are best suited to advise on, your company, position, LinkedIn profile, and contact information. **
+** If you are not a student but are interested in providing technical advice to a team, email Hacking4Oceans@ucsc.edu letting us know a) if you have a new problem you'd like to have a student team work on or b) which of the specific problems you are best suited to advise on.
+Please also include your company, position, LinkedIn profile, and contact information in your email. **

 How do I enroll in the course?